bacpop/PopPUNK/docs/options.rst

     --manual-start MANUAL_START
                           A file containing information for a start point.
                           See documentation for help.
+    --indiv-refine {both,core,accessory}
-    --indiv-refine        Also run refinement for core and accessory individually
+                          Also run refinement for core and accessory individually
     --no-local            Do not perform the local optimization step (speed up on very large datasets)